adaltas/node-nikita/packages/core/src/actions/execute/index.coffee.md

         env_export = if config.env_export? then config.env_export else !!ssh
         # Create the tmpdir if arch_chroot is activated
         if config.arch_chroot and config.arch_chroot_rootdir
-          # # Disable tmpdir, it is specifically managed in the handler
-          # metadata.tmpdir = true
           metadata.tmpdir ?= ({os_tmpdir, tmpdir}) ->
             # Note, Arch mount `/tmp` with tmpfs in memory
             # placing a file in the host fs will not expose it inside of chroot